 Why is Exit and Emergency Lighting Important?

-Exit and emergency lighting are not just building features; they are essential safety equipment.
+Exit and emergency lighting are not just building features but essential safety equipment.
 They play a crucial role in ensuring occupant safety during emergencies, and adhering to building codes regarding their installation is both a legal requirement and a best practice.

 The Building Code of Australia (BCA) mandates the proper installation and maintenance of exit and emergency lighting systems in all buildings where public safety is a concern.
 This includes commercial spaces, educational institutions, hospitals, and residential buildings with multiple stories.
-These regulations exist for a clear reason: to facilitate safe and efficient evacuation during emergencies like fires or power outages.
+These regulations exist to facilitate safe and efficient evacuation during emergencies like fires or power outages.

 Building Code Compliance: Exit and Emergency Lighting Requirements

-The Building Code of Australia (BCA) sets crucial guidelines for exit and emergency lighting, ensuring safe evacuation during emergencies.
+The Building Code of Australia (BCA) sets crucial exit and emergency lighting guidelines, ensuring safe evacuation during emergencies.
 Here’s what you need to know:

-• Clear Visibility: Signs must be visible from a specific distance depending on the area size.
+- Clear Visibility: Must be visible from specific distances based on the area size.

-• Backup Power: They require either a battery or self-contained power source to function even during power outages.
+- Backup Power: A battery or self-contained power source is required to function during power outages.

 Emergency Lighting

-• Illumination Levels: Lighting needs to provide sufficient brightness along designated exit paths and common areas to guide occupants safely.
+- Illumination Levels: Provides sufficient brightness along exit paths and common areas.

 Best Practices for Exit and Emergency Lighting Maintenance